-What is the Difference and Why Does it Matter?
+What is the Difference Between Fair Trade and Direct Trade Coffee and Why Does it Matter?

 It is no secret that the coffee industry has not been kind to coffee growers.
-In fact, in Central America many coffee growers do not earn a livable wage and coffee pickers often earn less than half of the national minimum wage for their country.
-If coffee is a $5.18 billion industry in the United States alone, then why do most coffee farmers live in poverty?
+In fact, in Central America many coffee growers do not earn a livable wage.
+Coffee pickers there often earn less than half of the national minimum wage for their country.
+Coffee is a $5.18 billion industry in the United States alone, so why do most coffee farmers live in poverty?

-Over the past several years, “Fair Trade” has become an increasingly popular trend.
+Over the past several years, “Fair Trade Coffee” has become an increasingly popular trend.
 After all, as a consumer it is a great feeling to know that the farmers that grew your coffee are receiving fair compensation for their hard work.
-Buying fair trade coffee seems to be an easy way to ensure that your spending power is being used to empower and not to exploit.
-However, now that the concept of “Direct Trade” is increasing in popularity, new questions have emerged:
+Buying fair trade coffee seems to be an easy way to ensure that you are using your spending power to empower and not to exploit.
+However, now that the concept of “Direct Trade Coffee” is increasing in popularity, new questions have emerged:

 - Why is the business of coffee so unfair to the coffee grower?

 - What does Fair Trade Coffee really mean?